 When we booked our Airbnb, the host reached out to ask if we would want them to book roundtrip transportation to/from the airport for us.
 We hesitated because it was a little pricey, but in the end, I’m so glad we did it.
 Getting a cab to Oia was the last thing I wanted to deal with when we stepped off the plane in Thira.
 Our driver was waiting with our name on it and it was an easy trip to the other side of the island.

-Our flight back to Athens was at 6:00am, so we had to be ready to leave from Oia by 4:30am.
-Santorini is not bustling that early in the morning so last minute transportation is very hard to come by.
+Our flight back to Athens was at 6:00 am, so we had to be ready to leave from Oia by 4:30 am.
+Santorini was not bustling that early in the morning so last minute transportation would be very hard to come by.
 We walked to the pick-up point and our driver was there waiting to take us to the airport.
 Again, it was easy and stress-free.

 Traveling to Santorini?
 Don’t forget to read my detailed travel diary from when we were there!